Sparronator9999/OpenBootCamp/README.md

 - A few power saving features:
   - Set keyboard backlight state based on power source or battery charge (e.g. low battery, switching between AC and battery power)
-- Fan control + sensor monitoring?
-  - Hopefully this will be doable without adversely affecting battery life (unlike MacsFanControl, which seems to install a driver that stays running even after quitting the program that saps battery life (even when doing nothing) and doesn't uninstall until a reboot)
-  - Possible thanks to [SMCKit](https://github.com/beltex/SMCKit) existing
-    (yes, I know it's for macOS, but having a look at the source was what allowed me to figure out what some of the `MacHALDriver.sys` IOCTLs were for, and how to get a list of every SMC key)
 - Volume control on older Windows versions (7 and earlier?)
 - Smooth keyboard backlight animations
 - More that I haven't thought of yet